fivepapertigers/serverless-plugin-pubsub/README.md

 # Serverless PubSub

+Simple pub/sub configuration with queuing for the Serverless Framework

 ## Motivation

-[Publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) is a pattern used in message mediated architectures that is meant to decouple logical units in a codebase or software system.
+[Publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) is a pattern used in message mediated architectures that is meant to decouple logical units in a codebase or software system.
 Serverless computing, or more specifically, Function-as-a-Service computing, caters rather well to a messaging infrastructure, since "serverless" functions are configured and priced to be ephemeral units of execution that allow for easy chaining.

 Many of the major platforms offer their own tooling and services for implementing pub/sub in your serverless stacks.
-In the AWS landscape, pub/sub is made possible through the Simple Notification Service, which exposes topics that to which functions can either publish or subscribe.
-As one of AWS's older offerings, SNS is well-understood, feature-rich, and has a native with the Serverless framework.
+In the AWS landscape, pub/sub is made possible through the Simple Notification Service, which exposes topics to which functions can either publish or subscribe.
+As one of AWS's older offerings, SNS is well-understood, feature-rich, and has a native integration with the Serverless framework.

-However, there are a number of headaches that one encouters when using SNS as a serverless pub/sub engine, particularly when used with the Serverless framework:
+However, there are a number of headaches that one encounters when using SNS as a serverless pub/sub engine, particularly when used with the Serverless framework:

 - Permissions for publishers (and sometimes for subscribers) must be configured manually, either on a topic-by-topic basis or using wildcarding
 - Queuing (through SQS) is an absolute nightmare to set up in conjunction with SNS